 After the instance has been created, add a default Windows user to the instance:

-- In the Cloud Platform Console, go to the VM instances page.
+- In the GCP Console, go to the VM instances page.

 - Click the name of your newly deployed instance.

-- On the instance page, click the Create or reset Windows password button.
+- On the instance page, click the Set Windows password button.

 - In the Set new Windows password dialog, add your username and click Set to create the user account on your instance.